What is Unnatural Link Building Penalty?

 One of our clients received following message on April 3rd 2014

 The fact was that our client hadn’t allowed any advertisements on their blog/site.
 They used their blog, for online-promotion of third party products.
-We had found a total of 349 outbound links on their website and blog.
+We had found a total of 349 outbound links or simply outgoing links on their website and blog.
 On their main website, which had 180 pages were created in a Joomla CMS.
 We had checked outbound links because we hadn’t found any suitable free tool for external links checker.

 In case you have small website.
 We had tried some tools with some websites, like http://www.wintzell.net/seo-tools/domain-outbound-links-check.php and http://www.linkvendor.com/seo-tools/outbound-links.html, which, if you have a small website, might be useful to you as well: